List of unmanned aerial vehicle applications: Disaster relief

 UAVs can help in disaster relief by providing intelligence across an affected area.

 For example, two George Mason University students are aiming to design a device that uses soundwaves to extinguish fire.
 Their idea specifies using the technology with UAVs: Equip unmanned aerial vehicles with an extinguisher that works through soundwaves and send them into fires that are too dangerous for people to enter.

 T-Hawk and Global Hawk UAVs were used to gather information about the damaged Fukushima Number 1 nuclear plant and disaster-stricken areas of the Tōhoku region after the March 2011 tsunami.

+As of 2023, there have been an increasing number of entrants to the drone space, specifically for wildfire management - Data Blanket being one of several.

 Agriculture

 Japanese farmers have been using Yamaha's R-50 and RMAX unmanned helicopters to dust their crops since 1987.

 Some farming initiatives in the U.S. use UAVs for crop spraying, as they are often cheaper than a full-sized helicopter.

 UAV are also now becoming an invaluable tool by farmers in other aspect of farming, such as monitoring livestock, crops and water levels.
 NDVI images, generated with a near-IR sensor, can provide detailed information on crop health, improving yield and reducing input cost.
 Sophisticated UAV have also been used to create 3D images of the landscape to plan for future expansions and upgrading.